 If your loved one enjoys salty foods, he could be at a huge risk for high blood pressure.
 Eating an abundance of salt causes the blood vessels to retain fluid, which causes blood volume to increase.
 The thicker the blood, the higher the blood pressure will be.
 To restrict sodium, have your loved one cut back on fast foods, canned goods, and processed meals.
 Introduce new spices when cooking to add flavor to food without relying on a salt shaker.

 A professional caregiver can help your loved one follow a healthy, balanced diet.
-When considering elder care, Lincoln, NE, families should make sure their senior loved ones have the resources they need to maintain their independence and remain healthy.
+When considering elder care, Lincoln, CA, families should make sure their senior loved ones have the resources they need to maintain their independence and remain healthy.
 Trusted in-home care professionals can assist seniors with daily tasks like cooking, bathing, and exercise, and they can also encourage them to focus on healthier lifestyle habits.

 Being overweight or obese can lead to a host of health issues, including hypertension, and this is especially true for obese people who carry most of their weight around their midsections.
 Your loved one may feel like it’s too late to lose weight, but maintaining a healthy weight can prevent several health issues and manage existing conditions.